strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     <TabItem value="OWN-REPO" label="Own existing repo & Strapi project">

-    4.a. (optional) If you are creating a project for the first time, you may first have to select a git provider: either GitHub or GitLab.
-If you already created a project with one git provider, you can afterward create another project using another provider by clicking on the **Switch git provider** button and selecting either GitHub or GitLab.
+    4.a. (optional) If you are deploying a project for the first time, you may first have to select a git provider: either GitHub or GitLab.
+If you already deployed a project with one git provider, you can afterward deploy another project using another provider by clicking on the **Switch git provider** button and selecting either GitHub or GitLab.

     :::tip
     Connect the GitHub or GitLab account and/or organizations that own the repository or repositories you want to deploy.
 This can be different from the account that owns the Strapi Cloud account.